If you've decided that you want your new exotic pet to have a name beginning with the letter F, you can pick from many sources for a name.

 - Feringa, after Bernard Feringa, who shared the chemistry prize in 2016

 - Fenn, after John B. Fenn, who shared the chemistry prize in 2002

 - Fama, after Eugene F. Fama, who shared the economics prize in 2013

 Arts and Letters

 Your pet's name may evoke famous writers such as F. Scott or Zelda Fitzgerald—you can call him Fitz for short.
 Or consider Frida, after Mexican artist Frida Kahlo.
-If you pick Fonteyn, you can honor Dame Margot for her ballet, or spell your pet's name Fontanne in honor of Lynn, who had a 40-year career as an actor.
+If you pick Fonteyn, you can honor Dame Margot for her ballet legacy.
+Als, you can choose the name Fontanne in honor of Lynn Fontanne, who had a 40-year career as an actor.